How can governments act on climate change?

-The latest report released last week by the Intergovernmental Panel on #Climate Change, yet again urges world leaders to act now.
+The latest report by the Intergovernmental Panel on #Climate Change, yet again urges world leaders to act now.
 The main message pushes for a move from fossil fuels to sustainable energy sources.

 Major issues raised included increased scientific certainty to 95% that humans are the cause of climate change.
 They also warned that the risk of severe, widespread, irreversible impacts globally is very high.

 These risks include a 10-13 foot sea rise caused by the West #Antarctica ice sheet melting and the extinction of hundred of currently #endangered species.

 Scientists emphasised this is happening now, citing examples of extreme weather such as heat waves in #Europe, #Asia and #Africa, and heavy rain and snow in #Europe and #North America.
 The solution they have given is for governments, with the support of their citizens, to encourage the reduction of greenhouse emissions by 40-70% by 2050 and down to 0% by 2100 with the use of renewable energy sources.
 The costs of inaction far outweigh the costs of using #renewable energy.